 Creation: SC 90 appeared in 1929 as new primary routing running from SC 38 (now S-26-14) to SC 9 (now S-26-638) Wampee.
 This is the only SC 90.

 Adjustments: In 1934 or 1935, SC 90 was extended east over SC 9 to end at US 117/SC 9 (now S-26-20) Nixon Crossroads.

 In 1937, SC 90 was extended west as new construction to the rerouted US 501 (now US 501 Bus).
 This left behind the original west ending of SC 90 along today's S-26-345 Dobros Rd.
-SC 90 was then extended with US 501 into Conway, then west as new primary routing to end at SC 175 (now S-34-9) near Gresham.
+SC 90 was then extended with US 501 into Conway, then west as new primary routing by Act of SC Legislature to end at SC 175 (now S-34-9) near Gresham.

 In 1938, SC 90 was rerouted in southern Marion County to instead head north to SC 175 (now SC 41) near Brittons Neck.

 In 1939, SC 90 was rerouted in Marion County again to head to Gresham.
 The route north to Brittons Neck became SC 908.